autocrypt/autocrypt/doc/next-steps.rst

 .. todo::

    We need documentation about sensible key expiry policies.
-Autocrypt-capable clients that choose to have an expiry policy on their secret key material should use message composition as an opportunity to refresh their secret key material or update the expiration dates in their public certificate.
+Autocrypt-capable MUAs that choose to have an expiry policy on their secret key material should use message composition as an opportunity to refresh their secret key material or update the expiration dates in their public certificate.